Estimation of subcritical Galton Watson processes with correlated immigration: Introduction

-There are two major contributions in this work.
+We aim in this paper at considering a process which is stationary, but where the immigration process is dependent.
+To our knowledge, this particular feature appears not to have been studied in the literature.
+Thus, there are two major contributions in this work.
 The first one is the relaxing of the standard independence assumption on the immigration process in order to extend considerably the range of application of the Galton Watson models and to show that the moment estimation procedure can be extended to the Galton Watson models with correlated immigration to estimate the unknown mean reproduction and immigration parameters $\lambda_0$ and $m_0$.
 This goal is achieved thanks to Proposition \ref{prop_consistency} and Theorem \ref{theo_CLT_vector_k_0} in which the consistency and the asymptotic normality are stated when the immigration sequence is no longer correlated from a certain instant.
 Still in this context, another contribution is to propose a weakly consistent estimator of the unknown asymptotic variance matrix (see Theorem \ref{convergence_Isp}), which may be very different from that obtained in the standard framework (see for instance \citet[Theorem 2.2]{KN78} or \citet[Section 4.2]{AOA87}).
 Thanks to this estimation of the asymptotic variance matrix, we can for instance construct a confidence region for the estimation of the parameters (the reproduction and mean immigration rates).
 The second major contribution is when the immigration process has general correlation structure: we exhibit an estimator for the logarithm of the reproduction rate and we prove that it converges in quadratic mean with explicit speed at most of the order ${1}/{\ln(n)}$ (see Theorem \ref{main_theo_general1}).
 Convergence is thus very slow, which in particular explains why we need to pick very large $n$ in the numerical illustrations.
 Under mildly stronger assumption, we provide and prove a two terms expansion for the estimator (see Theorem \ref{main_theo_genera2}) and thus deduce that the speed of convergence is exactly of the order ${1}/{\ln(n)}$.